One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 Precise measurement conversions open up many culinary possibilities:

-- Savory soups where exact broth concentration matters greatly for balance between ingredients like vegetables & meats;
+- Savory soups where exact broth concentration matters greatly for balance between ingredients like vegetables and meats;

 - Sauces requiring controlled umami depth without overpowering herbs;